 - Use prompts.
 You can add assurance that your important things to do will be remembered.
 The dentist's office does this for teeth cleaning.
 Your car maintenance professionals do es this by placing a windshield mileage reminder of your next oil change.
 You can do the same, even in small ways by placing items that you need to remember to take with you right by the door.

 - Use organizational tools to more easily find things or save time.
 Bonnett and I did this by installing sliding tracks for the recyclables and garbage container under our sink.
 The convenience and neatness of being able to easily pull the bins out prior to putting things into them have saved time and helped keep that cabinet much neater and cleaner.
 Other examples include organizing tools for your office, closet, kitchen, and garage.

 - Regularly take a few minutes to clear out unneeded energy-draining clutter, so your everyday items have their “place,” and are easily accessible

-Finding ways like 7 preparations for lowering stress shown above can help your life to flow more smoothly.
-By not seeing clutter your energy level is likely to remain higher.
+Finding ways like the 7 preparations for lowering stress shown above can help your life to flow more smoothly.
+By not having to look at clutter, your energy level is likely to remain higher.
 Consequently, your ability to move forward in your life will be enhanced.

 If your stress level is high due to relationship difficulties, workplace or college stress, or if you are tired of the status quo, please contact us.
 There is no charge for a short phone consult.
 Text or call at (320)223-9481.

 Note: We honor and affirm LGBTQ clients.